OCFL/extensions/docs/0003-hashed-n-tuple-trees.md

 ## Procedure

-The following is an outline of the steps to follow to map an OCFL object identifier to an OCFL object root path using this extension:
+The following is an outline of the steps to map an OCFL object identifier to an OCFL object root path:

 1. The OCFL object identifier is hashed using the specified `digestAlgorithm`.
 2. The digest is encoded as a hex string, using upper or lower case as defined by `caseMapping`.